MenkeTechnologies/zsh-expand/README.md

 ### // PERFORMANCE

-All source files ship with pre-compiled `.zwc` bytecode for instant loading.
+Source files can be compiled to `.zwc` bytecode for instant loading (`zcompile` or via your plugin manager).
 The plugin uses zero external commands -- no `sed`, `awk`, `grep`, or subshells.
 Every expansion runs in pure zsh builtins and parameter expansion, keeping latency invisible on every keypress.

 ---